 In May 2022, the Company adopted an amended and restated stock incentive plan (the "2022 Stock Incentive Plan") which provides for stock options, restricted stock units, which under the prior plan were called "restricted stock rights", deferred stock units, restricted shares, performance shares, performance share units, and stock appreciation rights to be awarded to employees, consultants and non-employee directors.
 The 2022 Stock Incentive Plan replaced the Company's 2010 stock incentive plan (the "2010 Stock Incentive Plan").
 However, the 2010 Stock Incentive Plan will govern prior awards until all awards granted under the 2010 Stock Incentive Plan have been exercised, forfeited, cancelled, expired, or otherwise terminated in accordance with the terms thereof.
-The Company may grant up to a maximum of 2.5 million common shares under the 2022 Stock Incentive Plan, plus the number of common shares remaining available for grant pursuant to the 2010 Stock Incentive Plan.
+The Company may grant up to a maximum of 2.5 million common shares under the 2022 Stock Incentive Plan.